Klotski: Solving

 The minimum number of moves for the original puzzle is 81, which is verified by computer to be the absolute minimum for the default starting layout, if you consider sliding a single piece to any reachable position to be a single move.

-The first published 81-step solution is by Martin Gardner, in the February 1964 issue of Scientific American.
+The first published 81-step solution was by Martin Gardner, in the February 1964 issue of Scientific American.
 In the article he discussed the following puzzles (with Edward Hordern classification code in parentheses): Pennant Puzzle (C19), L'Âne Rouge (C27d), Line Up the Quinties (C4), Ma's Puzzle (D1) and a form of Stotts' Baby Tiger Puzzle (F10).

-For earliest published solutions (not optimal solution), currently known is from Chinese educator Xǔ Chún Fǎng, in his book 數學漫談. (translation: Mathematics Tidbits; Kāi Mínɡ Shū Diàn, March 1952) His solution involves 100 steps.
+For earliest published solutions (not optimal solution), currently known is from Chinese educator Xǔ Chún Fǎng, in his book 數學漫談 (translation: Mathematics Tidbits; Kāi Mínɡ Shū Diàn, March 1952).
+His solution involves 100 steps.